dtischler95/peptideTransformer/README.md

 - [ ] Add Jupyter Notebook for Training
 - [ ] is there a way to collected leaked data and put them into train data?
 - [ ] Training Args dict is not getting printed to log?? `/fine_tune/fine_tune_utils.py load_training_arguments()`
 - [ ] Check if path is given for config, otherwise use default config path.
-I think of this as an handy function for auto generating configs later on
+I think of this as a handy function for auto generating configs later on

 #### Evaluation
 - [ ] Think of Evaluation Pipeline, do I really need more metrics?
 Some more graphs, yes... but clustering graphs should be enough maybe token position prediction confidence